DougAnderson444/ardag/README.md

 # Design

-The data is saved to Arweave [data transactions](https://github.com/ArweaveTeam/arweave-js#create-a-data-transaction).
-Then the transaction id (txid) is saved as an entry in the Smartweave contract.
+The data is saved to Arweave [data transactions](https://github.com/ArweaveTeam/arweave-js#create-a-data-transaction) with the Tag "ArDag".
+Then the transactions are retrieved by searcing this wallet's ArDag.

-This way, the entire DAG can be retrieved simply by iterating through the ContractID and resolving the data transactions.

-RootCID is set to the latest rootCID for the loaded contractId.
+RootCID is set to the latest rootCID for the most recent transaction.